Submitting UITests to Xamarin Test Cloud with Visual Studio

-Click on View Results in order to see details about the test run on the Test Cloud website.
+Click on View Results to see details about the test run on the Test Cloud website.

 Submitting UITests for an External Mobile App

 It is possible to write Xamarin.UITests for non-Xamarin mobile applications.
 In this situation, Visual Studio for Mac can submit tests for a solution that only has single Xamarin.UITest project.
 Open up the Unit Test pad, and right click on the UITest project.
 Select Run in Test Cloud from the context menu that appears:

 The <Run In Test Cloud dialog will appear:

 Select the APK or the IPA to submit along with the tests, and then click the Upload and Run button.
 Visual Studio for Mac will then proceed to compile the UITest project and upload the test assembly along with the APK or IPA to Xamarin Test Cloud.

 Although it is possible to write Xamarin.UITests for an existing IPA or APK in Visual Studio, it is not possible to submit through Visual Studio.

 This guide discussed how to submit tests to Xamarin Test Cloud using Visual Studio for Mac or Visual Studio.